byuawsfhtl/HandwritingRecognition/README.md

 conda activate hwr_env
 ```

-Once the project has been packaged, the packaged file can be uploaded to Anaconda Cloud (Anaconda-Client is required):
+Once the project has been packaged, the packaged file can be uploaded to Anaconda Cloud (Anaconda-Client is required
+-- Linux-Only):

 ```
 anaconda upload -u BYU-Handwriting-Lab <FILENAME>